jpfrost94/universal-text-extractor/deployment_guide.md

 # Text Extraction Tool Deployment Guide

-This guide will help you deploy the Text Extraction Tool within your organization's on-premises environment.
+This guide will help you deploy the Universal Text Extractor in your environment.

 ## System Requirements